Unified Model of Heated Plasma Expansion

 The above discussion demonstrates the crucial role played by the sheath field and the mass of the expanding plasma $|\zeta_c|$ in dictating the qualitative nature of the dynamics.
 An essential descriptor of the sheath field is its value at the ion expansion front, $Q_f$, that governs both its strength and its variation scale.
-Equations\eqref{sheath-zeta} suggest that the electron density and the sheath field beyond $\zeta_f$ vary on a $\zeta-$scale of $\Delta\zeta_s=\sfrac{2}{Q_f}$.
-This scale indeed corresponds to the Debye length scale at $\zeta_f$, $\lambda_{Df}$, which can be realized using Eqs.\eqref{scaledSSvarGen},\eqref{eta} and \eqref{match},
+Equations~\eqref{sheath-zeta} suggest that the electron density and the sheath field beyond $\zeta_f$ vary on a $\zeta-$scale of $\Delta\zeta_{\rm sh}=\sfrac{2}{Q_f}$.
+This scale indeed corresponds to the Debye length scale at $\zeta_f$, $\lambda_{Df}$, which can be realized using Eqs.~\eqref{scaledSSvarGen}, \eqref{eta} and \eqref{match},

 Additionally, $\zeta_{Df}$ is also representative of the maximum scale of space charge separation in the ion fluid region, since the electron density in this region is greater than $N_{ef}$ $($i.e., $N_e(\zeta_c\leq\zeta<\zeta_f)>N_{ef})$.
 Thirdly, $Q_f$ and $|\zeta_c|$ govern the $\zeta-$scale of variation of the ion fluid profile $\Delta\zeta_i$.
 Since the expanding ion fluid extending up to $\zeta_f=Q_f$ contains a mass of ions $|\zeta_c|$ $\big($normalized to $n_{i0}\lambda_s(t)\big)$, the ion variation scale is given by